tmhsplb/opiddailydoc/docs/Infrastructure.md

 in a desktop version of IIS under this Url.
 Without this, the desktop IIS cannot be used to host the application.
 See the section on configuring IIS below.

-Visual Studio incluse a SQL Server, but it is more convenient to have SQL Server Management Studio (SSMS) available.
+Visual Studio includes the ability to view an installed SQL Server Express database, but it is more convenient to have SQL Server Management Studio
+(SSMS) available for this purpose.
 This requires a (lengthy) download.
 The version of SSMS used for the development of the OPIDDaily application is v18.0.
-Note that SQLEXPRESS is a separate download from SSMS; it does not come bundled with SSMS.
+Note that SQL Server Express is a separate download from SSMS; it does not come bundled with SSMS.

+New development in the OPIDDaily Visual Studio project will be done in the **staging** branch and deployed to the stagedaily application at AppHarbor.
+(See the section on Deployment.)
+After changes to the **staging** branch have been tested in the desktop environment, using the Visual Studio GutHub interface they will be commited and then pushed to the staging branch at GitHub.
+After changes have been tested, they will be merged into the **master** branch of the project and from there deployed to application OPIDDaily at Appharbor.

+When the codebase is installed on a developer's Visual Studio instance on his/her machine by cloning the GitHub repository **OPIDDaily**, the developer must use Visual Sutdio to create a **staging** branch and then rebase this branch to **origin/staging**.
+This will allow the developer to see the contents of the staging branch at GitHub.
+To pick up changes commited and pushed to GitHub in a remote **staging** branch, it is necessary to rebase the local **staging** branch to **origin/staging**.
+This will cause the remote changes to appear in the local **staging** branch without the need to Fetch and Pull them as is done between a remote **master** branch and a local **master** branch.

 ## SQL Server Express
 The desktop version of OPID Daily makes use of a SQL Server Express to store information about clients.

-The SQL Server Express database for OPidDaily was created by executing the SQL query
+The SQL Server Express database for OPIDDaily was created by executing the SQL query

     create database OPIDDailyDB